-While over 90% of our bathing water is classed as excellent or good, a wave of swimming bans have hit beaches across the country due to water quality issues linked to pollution problems and our changing climate.
+While almost 80% of our bathing water was classed as excellent in 2021, a wave of swimming bans have hit beaches across the country in recent years due to water quality issues linked to pollution problems and our changing climate.

 In the summer of 2020, pollution from sewage after heavy rain caused problems across popular beaches in Clare and Wexford, including Lahinch and Duncannon, as well as swimming spots in the capital.
-In total, 57 pollution incidents were reported to EPA last year 2020.
+In total, 57 pollution incidents were reported to EPA during the whole of that year.

 Experts have identified persistent problems due to overflows from wastewater systems, as well as overflowing sewers and pump stations during rainfall and storms, as key concerns predicted to get worse due to climate change.

-Another issue is the piping of untreated sewage directly into the sea, with untreated waste from 78,000 people across 35 towns and villages discharged every day.
+Another issue is the piping of untreated sewage directly into the environment, with untreated waste from 33 towns and villages discharged every day.

 The problem is further compounded by recent findings of bowel superbugs off beaches near Spiddal by NUI Galway scientists, with the university currently examining the potential exposure of swimmers and surfers to these antibiotic-resistant bacteria.